zzzprojects/learn-orm/tutorials/ssis/configure-flat-file.md

 ## Create a Flat File

 The Flat File connection manager provides locale information about the data file.
-To add a Flate File, right-click on **Connection Managers**, in the **Solution Explorer pane**.
+To add a Flate File, right-click on **Connection Managers** in the **Solution Explorer pane**.

 <img src="images/flat-file-1.png" alt="New Connection Manager">

-Select **New Connection Manager** and it will open the **Add SSIS Connection Manager** dialog.
+Select **New Connection Manager**, and it will open the **Add SSIS Connection Manager** dialog.

 <img src="images/flat-file-2.png" alt="Add SSIS Connection Manager">